What is the fitness level required for the trek and how hard are the treks?

 What will the daytime and night temperature be?

-On the slopes, day time temperature will be around 15-18 C and night times will fall as low as -2° to -4°C.
+On the slopes, day time temperature will be around 15-18 C and night times can fall as low as -2° to -4°C.

 How many people will share a tent?

 Tents will be shared by 3 people.
-In some locations arctic tents may be used.
-Then 8-10 members may share one tent (one team).
+In some locations we use arctic tents that accommodate 8-10 people.

 Are accomodation for men and women separate?